lukamiletic95/papers/System model - basics.md

 *CFG* file may be configured statically (e.g. with IP addresses of clients and peers), or it may change dynamically at runtime (e.g. when a client/peer connects/disconnects).

-It is assumed that a *C* node wants to have its **transaction** [^1] processed by the network.
+It is assumed that a *C* node wants to have its **transaction** processed by the network.
 From the client's perspective, there are two important events that need to occur:
 1. A transaction must be executed.
 2. Evidence of that execution must be stored inside a blockchain.

+> A transaction may represent any data that, when processed, is useful to the client (e.g. storing money transactions in a blockchain alongside executing them).
+Implementation-wise, a transaction is nothing but a *byte array*.

 To achieve that, a *C* node may connect to a *FN* node of its own choice.
 Upon establishing a connection with a *FN* node, a *C* node may send its transaction to the *FN* node.
 A client may, at any point in time, disconnect from a connected *FN* node, and connect to another one.